Cluedo: Rules

 Once a player makes a suggestion, the others are called upon to disprove it.
 If the player to their left holds any of the three named cards, that player must privately show one (and only one) of the cards to the current player.
-Otherwise, the process continues clockwise around the table until either one player disproves the accusation, or no one can do so.
+Otherwise, the process continues clockwise around the table until either one player disproves the suggestion, or no one can do so.
 A player's turn normally ends once their suggestion is completed.

 A player who believes they have determined the correct elements may make an accusation on their turn.
 The accusation can include any room, not necessarily the one occupied by the player (if any), and may be made immediately following a suggestion.
 The accusing player privately checks the three cards in the envelope.
 If they match the accusation, the player shows them to everyone and wins; if not, the player returns them to the envelope and may not move nor make suggestions/accusations for the remainder of the game.
 However, the other players can move their tokens into rooms when making suggestions and they must continue to privately show cards to disprove the suggestions.
 A player who makes a false accusation while blocking the door to a room must move into that room so others can enter and leave.
 If all players except one make false accusations, the remaining player wins by default.

 If a player's suggestion has brought another player's token into a room, the second player may make their own suggestion in the room when their turn comes up, if desired.
 If not, they may move out of the room, and if able to reach another room, make a suggestion therein, as usual.
 In the American version, players are not allowed to make suggestions repeatedly by remaining in one room; if they wish to make a second suggestion, they must first spend a turn out of the room.